-The LGA agreed that in order to achieve consistency and allow for benchmarking and best practice, a standard list of scheme-specific items for FPS should be developed for the 2018 return.
+The LGA agreed that in order to achieve consistency and allow for benchmarking and best practice, a standard list of scheme-specific items for the FPS should be developed for the 2018 return.

 Rather than produce a definitive list of data elements, we provided a range of suggested items, split into categories for active, deferred, pensioner, and dependant members.
 This was based on the GAD Universal Data Extract and TPR guidelines, subject to feedback from software suppliers and our knowledge of the Firefighters' Pension Schemes.
-We have added some new items for 2019 based on feedback from administrators.
+We have added some new items for 2019 based on feedback from administrators 2023 to consider data which will be needed to implement age discrimination remedy, including immediate detriment.

 The table below illustrates the 10 different types of member that exist within the FPS.
 When considering your return, bear in mind that not all of the suggested items will apply to every category of member.
+As all active members are now building up benefits in FPS 2015, all members in the final salary schemes will be deferred or pensioner status, as noted above.